 Do you have a broken window, dual-glazed windows with permanent fog, or other problems with window glass?
-Here are easy instructions for replacing a glass pane, solving window glass condensation problems, and removing scratches from window glass, and more.
+Here are easy instructions for replacing a glass pane, solving window glass condensation problems, and removing scratches from window glass.

 Though window glass tends to serve for years without the need for repairs, something bad occasionally happens to a window—like a baseball gets thrown through it.